 - Source materials are policy or law, intended for nations, citizens, or employees.
 Here, an absence of aesthetics, a lack of variation, or an assertion of consistency is crucial (e.g., protocol).
 The material does not want to be an image.
 It wants to be code or procedure, with a standard.
 It is executable.

 Laser-cut prototype of Elizabeth Magie’s The Landlord’s Game (US patent 748626A, 1904) by Katherine Goertz.
 Used with permission.
-This page was created on 30 December 2017 and last updated on 4 July 2019.
+I created this page on 30 December 2017 and last updated it on 30 January 2022.